skirsch/Czech/README.md

 The spreadsheets are pre-populated with the data, so you can either re-paste the data or verify the numbers there are what you generated.

 ### The methodology
-The vaccination program in CR randomly assigned vaccines to people.
+The vaccination program in CR non-systematically assigned vaccines to people.

 So it was a perfect real world clinical trial.